utkarshkrishna2004/Amazon-Landing-Page-Clone/README.md

 # Amazon-Landing-Page-Clone

-This is a clone of Amazon's Landing Page that I built to practice HTML and CSS.
+<p>This is a clone of Amazon's Landing Page that I built to practice HTML and CSS.<br>
-Check it out:
+Check it out:🚀🎯</p>
 https://utkarshkrishna2004.github.io/Amazon-Landing-Page-Clone/